 Similarly, industrial heating solutions from Cambridge are designed to provide lower operational costs and help mitigate wasted energy by utilizing state-of-the-art HTHV technologies.
 While industrial space heating is similar to commercial, the key difference is the application they are best suited for.
 Where commercial heating solutions are ideal for warehouses, distribution centers, and auto transport facilities; industrial heating solutions are best suited for manufacturing plants, mills, wastewater treatment plants, factories and other similar building types.

-High Temperature Heating and Ventilation, also known as HTHV, is a technology classification created by the Department of Energy (DOE).
-HTHV products provide a discharge temperature that is greater than or equal to 150°F and a temperature rise greater than or equal to 140°F. HTHV heating systems have the ability to heat and ventilate large commercial and industrial spaces.
-HTHV technologies are deemed to reduce energy consumption and increase energy savings in commercial sectors throughout the U.S.
+HTHV is a technology classification created by the Department of Energy (DOE), producing a heating system capable of a discharge temperature greater than or equal to 150°F and a temperature rise greater than or equal to 140°F. HTHV heating systems are capable of effectively heating and ventilating both large commercial and industrial spaces, reducing energy consumption and increasing energy savings by 20-70% depending on the building, location, application, and installation.